Eros Now: History and growth

-Content library

-Eros Now has more than 12,000 digital titles that include movies, television shows, music videos and 2.5 lakhs music tracks.
-The platform has blockbuster films like Cheeni Kum, Happy Bhag Jayegi, Manmarziyaan, Bajirao Mastani, Tanu Weds Manu Returns, Goliyon ki raasleela Ram-Leela, Rockstar, Shubh Mangal Savdhan, Vicky Donor, Mukkabaaz, Munna Michael, Ki & Ka, English Vinglish, Sellvandhan, Zindagi Virat Hain, Maine Pyaar Kiya and Padosan amongst many other titles across 10 Indian regional languages.
-The digital on-demand platform has a collection of international shows which are aired on Hum TV and ARY TV.

-Original Programs
+Original programs

-In January 2018, Eros Now premiered their first short- film ‘Toffee’ starring Syna Anand and Sammaera Jaiswal.
+In January 2018, Eros Now premiered their first short- film 'Toffee' starring Syna Anand and Sammaera Jaiswal.
 In February 2018, Eros Now made an announcement of rolling out its original content in the second half of the year, which would include films, series, features and short-format films.
 In April 2018, Eros Now released India's first direct-to-digital film Meri Nimmo.
-And in September 2018, Eros Now launched its first original show ‘Side Hero’ directed by Rohan Sippy and starring Kunaal Roy Kapoor, Gauahar Khan, Gopal Dutt and Arjun Kanungo.
-Followed by the launch of flag ship original web show ‘Smoke’ in October 2018 starring Tom Alter, Jim Sarbh, Mandira Bedi and Kalki Koechlin.
+And in September 2018, Eros Now launched its first original show 'Side Hero' directed by Rohan Sippy and starring Kunaal Roy Kapoor, Gauahar Khan, Gopal Dutt and Arjun Kanungo.
+Followed by the launch of flag ship original web show 'Smoke' in October 2018 starring Tom Alter, Jim Sarbh, Mandira Bedi and Kalki Koechlin.
 Smoke was the only Indian web series to be showcased at the coveted annual event MIPCOM 2018 at Cannes in France under Made in India Originals category.

-Eros Now also has web-series and films like A Monsoon Date, Maunn, Salute Siachen, Black & White interviews and more in their segment called E- Buzz.

 In December 2018, Eros Now further expanded its content strategy with the launch of Eros Now Quickie, a short video format segment.
 The first two Eros Now Quickies were Date Gone Wrong, Paise Fek Tamasha Dekh, started streaming on 19 December 2018.
 On 6 January 2019, Eros Now launched its third quickie, The Investigation which featured digital debut of television actor Hiten Tejwani playing the role of a Mumbai Crime Branch officer investigating a murder while Leena Jumani (Kumkum Bhagya and Punar Vivah) played his onscreen wife.
 On 12 January, the fourth Eros Now Quickie, Tum Se Na Ho Paayega was launched and featured Aakashdeep Arora and Juhi Bhatt in the lead role.
-The show was a light-hearted content which revolved around a small town boy, Bala, and his inability to deal with inter-gender behaviour of the progressive world.

 Eros Now launched its next original, Operation Cobra on 15 February.
 It marked the digital debut or television actor Gautam Gulati playing the role of a R.A.W. agent Karan Singh while Ruhi Singh and Nyra Banerjee essayed the role of MI6 agent Riya Sharma and terrorist Tahira Shaikh respectively.
 On 3 March 2019, Eros Now launched its next original, Metro Park.
 The show is directed by Abi Varghese, and stars Ranvir Shorey, Purbi Joshi, Vega Tamotia, Omi Vaidya and Pitobash.